FossatiLab/saintPy/README.md

 # saintPy

 saintPy is a Python port of SAINT (Significance Analysis of INTeractome) for AP-MS and related interaction data.
-It keeps the original model and gives you a clean CLI and a Python API.

 ## Install